 The West Greenland stock of Northern shrimp (Pandalus borealis) is distributed on the continental shelf off West Greenland between about 60°N and about 74°N; densities are highest in water between 150 and 550 m deep (Fig. 4).
-On the West Greenland shelf, the Greenland EEZ comprises NAFO Subarea 1 (Divs 1A-1F), and the Canadian EEZ is a westward bulge of the shelf across the mid-line at the eastern edge of Div.
+On the West Greenland shelf, the Greenland EEZ comprises NAFO Subarea 1 (Div.
+1A-1F), and the Canadian EEZ is a westward bulge of the shelf across the mid-line at the eastern edge of Div.
 0A, between about 67°24'N and 68°40'N. 'Shrimp Fishing Area 1' (SFA1), consisting of Div.
 0A east of 60°30'W, has been defined by Canada since 1994.
 Its least depth is 270 m; its greatest E-W extent of waters shallower than 600 m is about 24 n.mi.

 A bottom-trawl fishery began in Greenland inshore areas in 1935.
-In 1970 a multinational offshore fishery started to develop and landings increased, to approximately 153 000 tons in 2006 (Table 1, Fig. 2).
+In 1970 a multinational offshore fishery started to develop, and landings increased, to approximately 153 000 tons in 2006 (Table 1).
 Catches were first restricted in 1977 and the fishery has since been managed by Total Allowable Catch (TAC).
-TACs have at sometimes been allocated to subdivisions of the stock area in Greenland waters, especially with a view to limiting catches in northern areas (north variously of 72°52'N, 71°00'N, or 68°00'N) but since 1993 the species has been assessed as a single stock, and since 2002 a single TAC has been enacted for NAFO Subarea 1.
+TACs have at sometimes been allocated to subdivisions of the stock area in Greenland waters.
+This was mainly done, by limiting catches in northern areas (north variously of 72°52'N, 71°00'N, or 68°00'N).
+From 1993 the species has been assessed as a single stock, and since 2002 a single TAC has been enacted for NAFO Subarea 1.
 In NAFO Subarea 1 the fishery was limited to Greenlandic vessels from 1981 through 2002, but quotas have since been allocated to EU vessels under fisheries agreements with Greenland.

-Three types of licence are issued to Greenland vessels in Subarea 1 (Fig. 1).
-A fleet of about 10 deep-sea trawlers with on-board production licences must stay 3 n.mi. outside the baseline (but can fish to the baseline between 61°N and 65°N from 1 Nov. to 31 March) and are further excluded from 5 'shrimp boxes' extending up to 47 n.mi. west from the baseline; they fish from an offshore quota.
+Three types of licences are issued to Greenland vessels in Subarea 1 (Fig. 1).
+A fleet of 8 Greenlandic offshore trawlers and 1 EU vessel, all with on-board production licences must stay 3 n.mi. outside the baseline (but can fish to the baseline between 61°N and 65°N from 1 Nov. to 31 March) and are further excluded from 5 'shrimp boxes' extending up to 47 n.mi. west from the baseline; they fish from an offshore quota.
 (The EU quota is also fished offshore and for the assessment is treated as part of the Greenland offshore fishery).
-A few smaller sea-going trawlers also holding on-board production licenses but fishing from a coastal quota may fish to the baseline (but must stay 3 n.mi. offshore of it between 61°N and 65°N in summer) and are excluded from 3 of the boxes (G.H.
-2002).
-Also fishing from the coastal quota are vessels without production licences, which may fish anywhere, thus having privileged access to the 'shrimp boxes' and to good grounds inside the baseline in Julianehåb Bay, Disko Bay, Vaigat, and fjords.
+A fleet of 22 vessels fishing on the coastal quota are vessels without production licences, which may fish anywhere, thus having privileged access to the 'shrimp boxes' and to good grounds inside the baseline in Julianehåb Bay, Disko Bay, Vaigat, and fjords.
 Coastal quotas are mostly restricted to vessels under 75 GRT/120 GT, but there are trawlers of several hundred tons that fish on coastal quotas.
 The coastal fleet generally ices its catch and lands it at shore stations for processing, and Greenland vessels with on-board production licences are also required to land 25% of their catches.
 The total coastal quota is fixed by law at 43% of the Greenland TAC.
 Individual Transferable Quotas (ITQs) were introduced in the Greenlandic fishery in 1991.
 Transfer of quotas between the coastal and the offshore fleet has been allowed since 2009.
 Vessels above 50 GRT have been required to keep fishery logbooks since 1986, and all vessels since 1997.